WulfmanGer/Symlink-Manager-for-ASA-Manager/README.md

 - `ShooterGame\Content`
 - `ShooterGame\Plugins`

-Wenn diese Ordner fehlen, wurde die Struktur nicht korrekt erstellt.
-Korrigieren Sie dies mit dem ASA Manager.
+If these folders are missing, the structure was not created correctly.
+Correct this with the ASA Manager.

 ## Todos
-- Code sauber dokumentieren
+- Cleanly document the code
-- `delete_junctions.ps1`-Skript erstellen
+- Create `delete_junctions.ps1` script